-Display video preview window on video device select:

-Possible values: 0 mean No (default), 1 means Yes
+Display video preview window on video device select: Possible values: 0 mean No (default), 1 means Yes displaypeerdetails div id: display on the specified DIV element savetocontacts

 When set to 1, then a video preview will appear when you select a video device on the device form or via the devicepopup() API.
 This preview window can be closed by the user or it will be closed automatically after 10 seconds once the device form is closed.